Tomtechno/data-engineering-project/README.md

 Overall, understanding the trends and patterns of car accidents in the USA is essential for promoting public safety, supporting economic growth, and improving the quality of life for all Americans.

+The objective of this project is to give answers to the following questions:
-With this project I would like to know which are the most dangerous states in the United States, which was the most dangerous year and what is the weather that leaded most of the accidents.
+* Which are the most dangerous states in the United States
+* Which are the most dangerous years in the United States
+* What is the weather that leads most of the traffic accidents.

 In the following link you can dive into the United States driving statistics.